 - Artificial flowers (I used $1 bunches from Dollar Tree)

 - Baker’s twine or curling ribbon

 How to Make Flower Balloons

-2. Clip your flowers off the stem.
-Clip as much of the stem off as possible so it will lay flat on the balloon (i.e., clip farther up than shown in the photo below!)
+Clip your flowers off the stem.
+You want to clip as much of the stem off as possible so it will lay flat on the balloon (i.e., clip farther up than shown in the photo below!)

-3. Here’s where the magic happens.
-Get out your hot glue gun (yes, hot glue!), add a dab of glue to the underside of your flower and stick it to the base of the balloon (where it is tied).
+Here’s where the magic happens.
+Get out your hot glue gun on the LOW setting, add a dab of glue to the underside of your flower and stick it to the base of the balloon (where it is tied).
 If you didn’t know you could hot glue things to balloons, be sure to check out my pom-pom balloons!